-- A. Backup Lamp - B. Stoplamp/Taillamp/Turn Signal Lamp
+- A. Backup Lamp

+- B. Stoplamp/Taillamp/Turn Signal Lamp

+- To replace one of these bulbs:

 - 1. Remove the four screws.

 - 2. Lift the lens off the lamp assembly.

 - Turn the old bulb counterclockwise and pull it straight out from the socket.